Main idea: To find the volume of

 get the volume of the solid.
 If a slice has

-\Delta x$.
+particular x-value, then the slice has approximate volume A(x)Δx.
 Adding up the volumes of the slices and taking a limit

 as we slice finer and finer, we get

-where $a$ and $b$ are the $x$-values of the leftmost and
+where a and b are the x-values of the leftmost and

 rightmost slices.